 Our first international edition was Portuguese.
 The Portuguese language is one of the most widely spoken languages of the world with an estimated 229 million people using the dialect on a daily basis.

 It's spoken around the globe well beyond Portugal, and is the official language of places like Brazil, Mozambique, Angola, Guinea-Bissau, Timor-Leste, Equatorial Guinea, Cape Verde, and São Tomé, Principe and even the Chinese autonomous territory of Macau.

 Our second international edition is Spanish.
 The Spanish language has an estimated 483 million people using it daily across the globe.
 It's spoken in homeland Spain, but also in Equatorial Guinea, 19 countries in the Americas such as Argentina, Chile, Peru, Mexico and Venezuela, and widely across other territories globally.

-Accessing Pocket-lint Portuguese or Spanish
+Accessing Pocket-lint Portuguese, Spanish or French

 There are a number of ways you'll be able to access our international editions.

 The chances are you probably already be reading this in Portuguese, Spanish or French.
 If your browser language is set to "pt" or "pt-br" we will automatically recommend you the translated page we've made available in Portuguese for you to read.
 If your browser is set to es-es or fr-fr the same applies - we'll show you the translated Spanish or French page automatically for you.